 Sometime later, the dashcam footage of the altercation with the police goes viral and Queen and Slim become symbols of pain, grief, and hope across America.
-Everywhere they go, people help them hide, reiterating the message that no one should ever be shot during a routine traffic stop.
+Everywhere they go, people help them hide, reiterating the message that no one should ever have to fear for their life during a routine traffic stop.

 13. Everest (2015)

-Jason Clarke, Josh Brolin, John Hawkes, Robin Wright, Michael Kelly, Sam Worthington, Keira Knightley, Emily Watson, and Jake Gyllenhaal star in this enthralling adventure.
+Jason Clarke, Josh Brolin, John Hawkes, Robin Wright, Michael Kelly, Sam Worthington, Keira Knightley, Emily Watson, and Jake Gyllenhaal make up the star-studded ensemble in this enthralling adventure.

 14. The Best Exotic Marigold Hotel (2011)